lucadonnoh/starknet-data-availability-cost/README.md

 # StarkNet Data Availability Cost

-The python file calculates the cost of data availability in StarkNet using the format described the [documentation](https://docs.starknet.io/docs/Data%20Availabilty/on-chain-data).
+The python file calculates the cost of data availability in StarkNet using the format described in the [documentation](https://docs.starknet.io/docs/Data%20Availabilty/on-chain-data).

 It can be used with real data or it can generate dummy data.